Virtual Dub

 MSU Denoiser.

-FWIW, I use Neat Video for noise reduction.
-This is a paid product but is far superior to any filter I have found in Virtual
+product but is far superior to any filter I have found in Virtual Dub and close to what can be achieved with AVISynth.
+It

-effort.
-If you have more than a couple of tapes to do, I would strongly recommend it.
-It comes as a Virtual Dub plugin.
+is very easy to use and achieves great results with minimal effort.
+If you have more than a couple of tapes to do, I

-There are also Neat Video plugins for other well-known video editors.
+would strongly recommend it.
+There are also Neat Video plugins for well-known “proper” non-linear video editors.

 Adding 3rd Party Filters

-There are dozens, if not hundreds, of 3rd party filters available, mostly 32bit, that can do all sorts of great things
+There are dozens, if not hundreds, of 3rd party filters available, mostly 32bit, that can do all sorts of great things with/to

 format; the ZIP normally also contains information on the filter.
-For example, from the Smart Smoother link above, the
+These are merely compressed files or folders.
+After

-ZIP extracts to “Smooth.vdf” and “Smooth.txt” which explains the filter.
+For example, from the Smart Smoother link above, the ZIP extracts to “Smooth.vdf” and “Smooth.txt” which explains

 There are two methods to load 3rd party filters into VDub.